What are the symptoms of cardiomyopathy?

 In some stages of the disease, the ability to perform physical activity may be limited by breathlessness and / or fatigue.
 Most individuals have only a mild limitation to exercise, but occasionally the limitation can be severe and a minority may struggle with even modest exertion.

-Chest pain or chest tightness is a common symptom.
-It is usually triggered by exertion and relieved by rest, but pain can also come at rest and can also last for a long time.
-The cause is usually referred to an insufficient amount of oxygen supplied to the myocardium (ischemia).
-In cardiomyopathies the major coronary arteries are usually normal, although congenital anomalies are rarely seen and, after age 40, it is possible to have a blockage of a coronary vessel.
-In most patients with cardiomyopathy the flow necessary to convey oxygen and nutrients to the cells can be reduced, and insufficient, especially when the heart makes an effort or when the heart accelerates a lot (over 130-150 beats per minute).
+In Cardiomyopathy the main coronary arteries are usually normal, although congenital anomalies are rarely observed and, after the age of 40, it is possible to have an obstruction of a coronary vessel.
+In most patients with Cardiomyopathy the flow necessary to convey oxygen and nutrients to the cells, can be reduced, and insufficient, especially when the heart makes an effort or when the heart accelerates a lot (over 130-150 beats per minute).

 Palpitations